divz2711/Implementation-of-Logistic-Regression-Using-Gradient-Descent/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.
-2.
-3.
-4.
+1. Use the standard libraries in python for finding linear regression.

+2. Set variables for assigning dataset values.

+3. Import linear regression from sklearn.

+4. Predict the values of array.

+5. Calculate the accuracy, confusion and classification report b importing the required modules from sklearn.

+6. Obtain the graph.

 ## Program:
 ```
 /*
 Program to implement the the Logistic Regression Using Gradient Descent.
-Developed by:
+Developed by: Divya S
-RegisterNumber:
+RegisterNumber: 212221040042
 */
 ```
 ```